Discover Louisiana : Fine Arts (Painting / Sculpture / Street Art / Photo)

 Primitive art

 Born in 1962 in Donaldsonville, Alvin Batiste has been painting since the age of 3.
-Self-taught, he has become through thousands of works a Louisiana symbol of rural art called "primitive".
-He depicts joyful, but also spiritual and sometimes dramatic scenes of life in the Mississippi Delta of yesteryear, inspired in part by stories told by his mother and grandmother about life on the plantations or in the fields: work, harvest festivals, carnivals, births, funerals, voodoo ceremonies and gospel songs.
+Self-taught, he has become, through thousands of works, a Louisiana symbol of "primitive" rural art.
+He depicts joyful, but also spiritual and sometimes dramatic scenes of life in the Mississippi Delta of yesteryear, inspired in part by stories told by his mother and grandmother about life on the plantations or in the fields: work, harvest festivals, carnivals, births, funerals, voodoo ceremonies and gospels.
 Children and Big Mamas, omnipresent in his work, evoke the African tradition of storytelling, which he translates into images.
-Alvin is also a witness of his time: a black Louisiana community plagued by delinquency and drugs, portraits of modern-day Louisianans, and custom wedding ceremonies.
-Alvin paints on all types of media: canvas, wood, glass, doors, pottery.
-Admired in Louisiana, his works also travel the world.
+Alvin is also a witness to his times: a black Louisiana community plagued by delinquency and drugs, portraits of modern-day Louisianans, and custom-made wedding ceremonies.
+Alvin paints on all kinds of supports: canvas, wood, glass, doors, pottery.
+Admired in Louisiana, his works are also seen around the world.

 Primitive art is expressed in sculpture, through the art of Clyde Connell (1901-1998).
-A sculptor born in the Shreveport area, she is representative of movements such as abstract expressionism and minimalism.
-Clyde Connell's work is also informed by black culture, religion and primitive art.
+A sculptor born in the Shreveport area, she is representative of movements such as Abstract Expressionism and Minimalism.
+Clyde Connell's work is also nourished by black culture, religion and primitive art.
 Her materials bring her closer to Louisiana nature and Southern identity.

-Black culture is at the heart of the Ashé Cultural Arts Center's program in New Orleans.
-Events and exhibitions honor African contributions to regional culture.
+Black culture is at the heart of the program at the Ashé Cultural Arts Center in New Orleans.
+Events and exhibitions pay tribute to African contributions to regional culture.

 The legacy of George Rodrigue

-George Rodrigue (1944-2013), born in New Iberia, has magnificently depicted the folk culture of Cajun country in his 300 paintings. a "naive surrealist" in his own words, in 1984 he painted a Blue Dog, the first of a long series representative of his contemporary work and a ubiquitous commercial phenomenon in New Orleans.
-The state commissioned a series of paintings, including portraits of Ronald Reagan, George Bush (Sr.) and Michael Gorbachev.
+George Rodrigue (1944-2013), born in New Iberia, beautifully depicted the folk culture of Cajun country in his 300 canvases. a "naïve surrealist" in his own words, in 1984 he painted Blue Dog, the first in a long series representative of his contemporary work and a ubiquitous commercial phenomenon in New Orleans.
+The government commissioned a series of paintings, including portraits of Ronald Reagan, George Bush (Sr.) and Mikhail Gorbachev.
 In 1989, he opened his first gallery in the French Quarter, the Rodrigue Studio, followed by another grand opening in Carmel, California, in 1991.
-Whoopi Goldberg became interested in him in 1992, through a documentary she directed entitled Rodrigue: A Man and his Dog.
-Very involved in the rebuilding of his post-Katrina city, George Rodrigue succumbed to lung cancer in December 2013.
-A large audience gathered for his funeral at St. Louis Cathedral in New Orleans
+Whoopi Goldberg took an interest in him in 1992, when she directed a documentary entitled Rodrigue: A Man and his Dog.
+Deeply involved in the rebuilding of his post-Katrina city, George Rodrigue succumbed to lung cancer in December 2013.
+A large audience gathered for his funeral at St. Louis Cathedral in New Orleans.

-Another renowned portraitist, his contemporary Garland Robinette was born in 1943 at Boutte.
-He has worked in a variety of fields: as a host-journalist for a radio show on WWL AM, The Think Tank; as an anchor and reporter for a local TV station.
-In 2005, he gained national attention in the aftermath of Hurricane Katrina by conducting an interview with Mayor Ray Nagin when Nagin challenged the federal government to keep their promise.
+Another renowned portraitist, his contemporary Garland Robinette was born in Boutte in 1943.
+He worked in a variety of fields: host-journalist of a radio program on WWL AM, The Think Tank; presenter and reporter on a local TV station.
+In 2005, he attracted national attention just after Hurricane Katrina, conducting an interview with Mayor Ray Nagin when Nagin challenged the federal government to keep their promise.
 His career as an artist took off during his years in broadcasting, as he nervously scribbled in the margins of his scripts.
-His first commission was for a portrait of Pope John Paul II, which he did to commemorate his 1987 visit.
-His portraits are well known
+His first commission was for a portrait of Pope John Paul II, to commemorate his visit in 1987.
+His portraits are well known.

 Contemporary trends

-Exhibition-goers will have several great venues to choose from, such as the Shaw Center for the Arts, located in downtown Baton Rouge.
-This cultural complex is built around the LSU Museum of Art 's collection of more than 6,500 contemporary and ancient art objects.
-Also worth a visit is the Baton Rouge Gallery - Center for Contemporary Art, which has been championing living art with new discoveries and well-known artists for nearly 60 years
+Exhibition-goers can choose between several major venues, such as the Shaw Center for the Arts, located in downtown Baton Rouge.
+This cultural complex is built around the LSU Museum of Art 's collection of over 6,500 objects of contemporary and ancient art.
+Also worth a visit is the Baton Rouge Gallery - center for contemporary art, which has been championing living art with new discoveries and well-known artists for nearly 60 years.

-In NOLA, a visit to the New Orleans Museum of Art is completed by the hundred or so creations of the Sculpture Garden.
-Since 1911, NOMA has covered all mediums, from pre-Columbian art to photography.
-Here you can discover George Dureau (1930-2014), the photographer of the male body, originally from New Orleans.
-His tender look at black men, often handicapped, conveys an eroticism on the skin
+In NOLA, a visit to the New Orleans Museum of Art is complemented by the Sculpture Garden's hundreds of creations.
+Since 1911, NOMA has covered every medium, from pre-Columbian art to photography.
+Here you can discover George Dureau (1930-2014), the New Orleans-born photographer of the male body.
+His tender gaze on black men, often handicapped, conveys a skin-deep eroticism.

 Art gallery open house

 A special time when locals get together for a few cultural and social hours.
-Some Louisiana cities have one day or evening a month when the streets become pedestrianized and the doors of art galleries are wide open to let in art lovers or just the curious.
-It is common for galleries to offer a small drink to attract the crowd.
+Some Louisiana towns have one day or evening a month when the streets become pedestrianized and art gallery doors are wide open to let in art lovers or the simply curious.
+It's common for galleries to offer a small drink to draw in the crowds.
 In New Orleans, galleries are open every first Saturday of the month in the Arts District for the First Saturday event.
 Another event in the area is White Linen Night in August on Julia Street.
-For a taste of Baton Rouge, head to Mid-City, the beating heart of the capital.
-Government Street is lined with trendy art galleries, conceptual eateries and vintage stores.
+For a taste of Baton Rouge's zeitgeist, head to Mid-City, the capital's beating heart.
+Government Street is dotted with trendy art galleries, conceptual eateries and vintage boutiques.

 Street side

-Louisiana willingly lends its walls to artists.
-We can find the greatest artivists (Banksy or Az), public and private initiatives like the anti-Trump mural made by Cashy-D on a facade lent by a resident, Neal Morris.
-This earned him a complaint ... to which he reacted by founding the NOLA Mural Project, with the aim of promoting street art.
-Since then, a multitude of paintings embellish the exteriors of New Orleans or Baton Rouge.
-Even more surprising, urban art reigns in Shreveport, the city of casinos.
-Mural frescoes, sculptures, tags, nuggets of all sizes constitute a real open-air museum.
-Throughout Louisiana, art celebrates human rights, music, and a vibrant visual heritage.
+Louisiana readily lends its walls to artists.
+These include some of Louisiana's greatest activist artists (Banksy and Az), as well as public and private initiatives such as the anti-Trump mural created by Cashy-D on a facade loaned by resident Neal Morris.
+In response, he founded the NOLA Mural Project to promote street art.
+Since then, a multitude of paintings have graced the exteriors of New Orleans and Baton Rouge.
+Even more surprisingly, urban art reigns in Shreveport, the city of casinos.
+Mural frescoes, sculptures, tags and nuggets of all shapes and sizes make up a veritable open-air museum.
+Throughout Louisiana, art celebrates human rights, music and an exciting visual heritage.